 Who wouldn’t love to look out the back window into a lovely, private, wooded glen?
-The problem comes when you also want outdoor living space for entertaining, flowering plants that attract birds and butterflies, and maybe some turf for the kids.
+The problem comes when you also want outdoor living space for entertaining.
+As well as flowering plants that attract birds and butterflies, and maybe some turf for the kids.

-Adding a new expanded bluestone entry and portico, gravel seating terrace, tons of flowering hydrangeas, exuberant container and window box plantings, and tranquil brick red bubbling urn fountain while keeping the cedar picket fence low makes this space so inviting and also all kinds of useful.
+Add a new expanded bluestone entry and portico, gravel seating terrace, or tons of flowering hydrangeas.
+Also try an exuberant container and window box plantings.
+Lastly, add a tranquil brick red bubbling urn fountain while keeping the cedar picket fence low.
+All of these will make this space so inviting and also all kinds of useful.
 (See the entire garden here.
 No, you really want to!)

-The upper left side of the lawn was removed to make way for this charming gravel patio surrounded by fragrant lavenders andflowering perennials.
+The upper left side of the lawn was removed to make way for this charming gravel patio.
+It's surrounded by fragrant lavenders and flowering perennials.
 A bubbling fountain made from a pot adds a musical note.

 Get the Look: Hardworking Front Yard

-When creating a seating area such as this one, remember to keep it in scale with the rest of the space.
+- When creating a seating area such as this, remember to keep it in scale with the rest of the space.
 This is a large front yard and a wide dwelling.
-The gravel-floored patio, which measures 18′ in diameter, takes up about 1/5 of the front yard, roughly the same width as the left side of the house.
+The gravel-floored patio, which measures 18′ in diameter, takes up about 1/5 of the front yard.
+This is roughly the same width as the left side of the house.
 Anything much smaller would look unintentional and tacked-on.
 If you’re creating a feature, own it!

-What makes a garden interesting is the unexpected such as this cedar fence that's not painted white to match the house.
+- What makes a garden interesting is the unexpected.
+For instance, this cedar fence that's not painted white to match the house.
 Contrast can be tricky to achieve, but when it works…wow.